14 Call Center Interview Questions & Answers

 It felt like it was afternoon.
 It seemed like a normal day.
 My dad was watching TV and I could sense my mom was in the kitchen.
 I was standing outside the house where my dad grew up.
 Currently it is my aunt and uncle (both siblings of my dad) who live in the house.
 Our house in Zamboanga city which is just a few meters away from this house is currently being used by a close family friend as our parents are in Pagadian city (due to the regional offices transfer) and my brother and I are here (in Manila).

-It sounded as if my father was watching something on TV that said that the end of the world is fast approaching.
+It sounded as if my father was watching something on TV that said that the end of the world was fast approaching.
 I then saw the moon grow bigger as it descended.
 It finally got so big and so low that I felt like I could touch it.
-I then heard my father said that what they're saying on TV is fast approaching has already come: the end of the world.
+I then heard my father say that whatever they're talking about on TV (that was fast approaching) had already come: the end of the world.
 Then I heard myself think: "so it's 2010 after all, not 2012".

 Then I felt the ground sinking.

-When we reached higher ground, we saw the flood of water coming from all directional seeking to engulf the lowlands.
+When we reached higher ground, we saw the flood of water coming from all directions seeking to engulf the lowlands.
 And then all I could think about was repentance.

 Was it a wake up call to disattach myself from my worldly possessions?
 Maybe a warning from God?
 I don't know.